soypat/mu8/README.md

 The file [`mu8.go`](./mu8.go) contains `Genome` and `Gene` interface definitions.
 Users should implement `Genome` interface and use `Gene` implementations from [`genes`](./genes) package.

+There is an Islands Model Genetic Algorithm (IMGA) implementation in [`islands.go`](./genetic/islands.go) using the `Islands` type that makes use of a parallel optimization algorithm to make use of multi-core machines.

 ## μ8 examples